Goutte d'Or

 The Goutte d'Or ([ɡut dɔʁ], lit.
 'Drop of Gold') is a neighbourhood in Paris, located in the 18th arrondissement of Paris.

 The neighbourhood has large numbers of North African and sub-Saharan residents.
-It is known for its open-air market, le marché Dejean.
+It is known for its open-air market, le marché Dejean, which sells goods of African origin.

 Location

 In common terms, the name 'Goutte d'Or' refers to a loosely defined area around the rue de la Goutte d'Or, to the east of Montmartre and to the west of La Chapelle in the 18th arrondissement of Paris.
 When used for administrative or statistical purposes, the Goutte d'Or may be defined in at least three different ways: